Tencent/TNN/doc/en/user/convert_en.md

 - half parameter (optional)
    You can optimize the model with the "-half" parameter.
 The model data will be stored in FP16 to reduce the size of the model by setting this parameter.
 By default, the model data is stored in FP32.
 - align parameter (optional)
     You can optimize the model with the "-align" parameter.
 Compare TNN model and original model to determine whether TNN model is correct.
-If you remove "-align", model align will not run; if you use "-align" or "-align output", this tool will compare the last output of TNN model and original model; if the model is not align, you can use '-align all' to align layer by layer, and the information of the first unaligned layer will be output.
+If you remove "-align", model align will not run; if you use "-align" or "-align output", this tool will compare the last output of TNN model and original model; if the model is not align, you can use '-align all' to address the first unaligned layer.
 - fold_const parameter (optional)
     You can optimize the model with the "-fold_const" parameter.
 Enable tf constant_folding transformation before conversion.
 - input_file parameter (optional)